nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 - [ZooKeeper](https://zookeeper.apache.org/)
 - [Etcd](https://coreos.com/etcd)

 I've only used Consul, so this is the one I am going to use here.
-Consul (as most KV-store anyway) is a _distributed_ KV-store, which means it is meant to be used with several instances.
+Consul (as most KV-stores anyway) is a _distributed_ KV-store, which means it is meant to be used with several instances.
 All theses instances form a sort of cluster in which the information is stored, with redundancy so that some of the Consul instances in the cluster (some "nodes") can fail (_i.e_ disconnect, crash, die) without the information being lost.

 In our case, we will use docker to install consul.
 Indeed, rather than installing consul directly on our machine, we will containerize it and run Consul inside a docker container.
 This way, at the end of this article, you just have to destroy your containers and nothing is messed up in your system, cool no?!